9seconds/mtg/README.md

 ## Secure mode

+_tl;dr - use secret mode for all new installation of proxy; only clients with dd-secrets will be able to connect.
+This mode abuses attempts to DPI MTPROTO traffic._

 Secure mode is not the best name and of course, it creates a lot of confusion.
 To explain what it means, we need to tell you some bits on dd-secrets.